nabsiddiqui/nabsiddiqui_old_jekyll_site/CV.md

 > **Trouble in Cyborg Paradise: John Hopkin’s First National Search for Applications of Personal Computing to Aid the Handicapped,** Mountain View, CA,  Command Lines: Software, Power, and Performance, 2017
 > **Computing the Body: Disability and Early Microcomputers in America,** Denver, CO, American Studies Association Conference, 2016
-> **No Body Around: Posthuman Fantasies during the Personal Computer Revolution, William and Mary Graduate Research Symposium, 2016
+> **No Body Around: Posthuman Fantasies during the Personal Computer Revolution**, William and Mary Graduate Research Symposium, 2016
-> *Personal Computing to Success: Childhood in Late-Capitalism,* Chicago, IL, Social Science History Association Conference, 2016
+> **Personal Computing to Success: Childhood in Late-Capitalism,** Chicago, IL, Social Science History Association Conference, 2016
 > **The Computer Invades the Home: Popular Media and the Domestic Crisis**, Las Vegas, NV, Far West Popular Culture Association/American Culture Association, 2016 **The Cloud Takes Up Space: Assessing Materiality in the Digital Humanities**, Charleston, SC, Data Driven: Digital Humanities in the Library, 2014
 > **The Need to Reconceptualize the Ontology of Digital Humanities Praxis**, Houston, Texas, Texas Digital Humanities Consortium Conference, 2014
 > **Large Scale Data Analysis in Emotional History: A Case Study of the American Civil War**, Hannover, Germany, Herrenhausen Conference: “Digital Humanities Revisited—Challenges and Opportunities in the Digital Age,” 2013 **Black Western Films in the 1930s: Racial Subversion and Economics**, Madison, WI, Film and History Conference, 2013